Pole Dancing for Beginners: A Must-Read to Get Started

 What is Pole Dancing?

-To understand what pole dancing is, you have to step away from the stripper lore.
 It’s actually a sport, fitness journey, and performance art in one.
 Other terms for pole dancing include vertical dance and pole sport.

 Pole dancing has its roots in mallakhamb, an Indian gymnastic sport where individuals perform feats of strength and complex poses using a vertical pole.
 It’s also similar to Chinese pole acrobatics.